 LAWM 5220 Corporate Compliance with Andrew Kandel - Fall 2024 - This course teaches the importance of corporate governance and compliance and how to create and maintain an effective compliance program.
 In the corporate world, an important mechanism for protecting a company’s reputation begins with the implementation of an effective compliance program.
 The Compliance Officer position has periodically been reported to be the “Hottest Job in America.”
 The legal and ethical issues compliance officers face often arise in the context of everyday matters.
 Learning how to address these challenges and finding practical solutions are indispensable skills for anyone working in this field.
 This course will discuss issues facing many types of business organizations and how effective governance, culture and compliance programs can impact a corporation’s success – or failure.
 Students will learn the fundamentals of creating and implementing a solid compliance program and why this is vital.
 While the course will primarily focus on the financial services industry it will blend the fundamentals of compliance with practical aspects that also apply in most organizations and businesses regardless of the specific focus.
 Those who wish to work specifically in compliance as well as those who work, or are looking to work, in any regulated industry, such as finance and healthcare, will benefit from this class.
 Class sessions will include real life compliance “issues of the day,” and current compliance topics of interest including, but not limited to, anti-corruption, cybersecurity, privacy, data protection, insider trading, Environmental, Social & Governance programs (ESG) and conflicts of interest.

-September 4, 2024 - The first class was a high-level introduction to corporate governance and compliance and why it's important.
+September 4, 2024 - Introduction to corporate governance and compliance and why it's important.
 We learned about corporate culture, five compliance postures, three kinds of compliance officers, and mission statements.
-We watched a video of an interaction between our professor and former Vice President Dan Quayle who now works at Cerberus.
+We watched a video of an interaction between our professor and former Vice President Dan Quayle, Chairman of Cerberus Global Investments.
+Reviewed 11/26/24.

-September 11, 2024 - We learned about the role of compliance in any organization or industry.
+September 11, 2024 - The role of compliance in any organization or industry.
 We discussed the ethics of accepting gifts and the importance of adhering to a gift and entertainment policy for such.
 We learned about the roles of technology and risk in compliance and why compliance officer is the most stressful job in the world.
 Reading: Risk and Compliance Magazine, July-September 2024, 140pp.
+Reviewed 11/28/24.

-September 18, 2024 - We learned about how to create and maintain an effective compliance program, determining what is unethical behavior, and examined failures in corporate governance and compliance.
+September 18, 2024 - How to create and maintain an effective compliance program.
+Determining what is unethical behavior, and examined failures in corporate governance and compliance.
 We looked at case studies of VELO Bank, Wells Fargo, Volkswagen, and Merrill Lynch.
 Readings: WorldCom - A Crisis in Corporate Governance, In re: WorldCom, 143pp.
+Reviewed 11/30/24.

-September 25, 2024 - We presented recent examples of egregious penalties in compliance.
+September 25, 2024 - Understanding the importance of compliance.
+Recent examples of egregious penalties in compliance.
 We looked at the Administrative Procedures Act, methods used by regulators, and deregulation through guidelines.
+Reviewed 12/1/24.

-October 9, 2024 - We discussed the psychology of compliance and thirteen theories for why people commit fraud.
+October 9, 2024 - The psychology of compliance and thirteen theories for why people commit fraud.
 We looked at several examples illustrating each theory.

-October 16, 2024 - We learned about compliance as a competitive advantage, how to create a good compliance manual, the psychology of compliance, and 10 theories to get people to be compliant.
+October 16, 2024 - Compliance as a competitive advantage, how to create a good compliance manual, the psychology of compliance, and 10 theories to get people to be compliant.
 We studied the Elizabeth Holmes case.

-October 23, 2024 - We learned about compliance techniques, creating mechanisms to facilitate compliance, what CCOs should do to ensure compliance, and started our discussion of the 13 steps of a robust compliance program.
+October 23, 2024 - Compliance techniques, creating mechanisms to facilitate compliance, what CCOs should do to ensure compliance, and started our discussion of the 13 steps of a robust compliance program.

 December 4, 2024 - Final Exam